ansible/ansible-dev-tools/docs/getting-started/building-collection.md

 - Navigate to the collection directory and navigate to `plugins/modules/`.
 Create a [module-name].py file and add documentation, examples and logic to the module.

-- Because you installed using pip4a, you can change module code dynamically and observe the effects during playbook execution.
+- Because you installed using ADE, you can change module code dynamically and observe the effects during playbook execution.

 NOTE: For more information about module development, refer to the [Developing modules](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html) section of the Ansible Developer Guide.